BaseRock-AI/docs/README.md

 Remember to replace `Python3x` with your specific Python version number.

-# Guide for JavaScript & TypeScript Projects
+# Guidelines for JavaScript & TypeScript Projects

 ## **Prerequisites**